Z5cc/robograsp/README.md

 **State Space**

 $S=\\{s \in \mathbb{R}^{C \times H \times W}\\}$
-For the state space tensors of the form CxHxW are employed.
+The state space uses tensors of the form C×H×W.
-HxW represent the size of the depth image and is set to 16x16.
+H×W corresponds to the size of the depth image and is set to 16×16.
-C represents the stack of history of depth images and is set to 4.
-After each step a new observation, in the form of a new depth image of size HxW, is returned.
-Then the state is updated by this observation by shifting the stack by -1 and then inserting the observation at last position in the stack.
-The stack is initiated by copying the first observation C times.
+C represents the number of stacked depth images and is set to 4.
+After each step, a new observation in the form of a depth image of size H×W is returned.
+The state is then updated by shifting the stack by –1 and inserting the new observation in the last position.
+The stack is initialized by copying the first observation C times.

 **Action Space**

 $A=\\{grasp,-x,+x,-y,+y,-z,+z,-roll,+roll,-pitch,+pitch,-yaw,+yaw\\}$
-For the action space 13 possible discrete actions are employed.
-They can be cathegorized into *grasp* and actions for *seek*.
+The action space consists of 13 discrete actions, which can be grouped into grasp and seek actions.
-The first action, *grasp*, is about the gripper moving forward until something is hit, then the gripper is closed.
-If during the closing process, the gripper registered that it grips something, the gripper is lifted.
-Otherwise the gripper is reopened and retreated.
+The first action, grasp, makes the gripper move forward until it hits something.
+Then the gripper closes.
+If the gripper detects that it is holding something while closing, it lifts as long as it continues to grip something.
+If not, the gripper reopens, retreats and continues with the next action.
-The other twelve actions for *seek* are about moving the TCP of the gripper in all translational directions by increments of 15 mm and all rotational directions by increments of 0.05 rad.
-The movements are relative to the coordinate axis of the TCP, not the axis of the world.
+The remaining twelve seek actions move the TCP of the gripper in all translational directions in steps of 15 mm, and in all rotational directions in steps of 0.05 rad.
+All movements are defined relative to the TCP coordinate frame, not the world frame.

 **Rewards**

 ![equation](https://latex.codecogs.com/svg.image?$r(s)=%5Cbegin%7Bcases%7D100,&%5Ctext%7Bif%20object.z%7D%3E%5Ctext%7Bthreshold%7D%5C%5C0,&%5Ctext%7Botherwise%7D%5Cend%7Bcases%7D$)
-For the reward function a threshold is set.
-If during a step the object reaches that threshold height, a reward of 100 is given.
-Otherwise a reward of 0 is given.
-In addition to that, other reward functions involving distance and offset calculations have been tried.
+For the reward function a height threshold is set.
+If during a step the object reaches that threshold, a reward of 100 is given.
+Otherwise, the reward is 0.
+In addition to that, other reward functions involving distance and offset calculations were tested.
 However they did not mark any improvements.
 Also when incorporating potential based reward shaping according to *Andrew Y. Ng*, no improvement could be determined  for these new reward functions.

 ## Algorithm

-For the algorithm DQN is employed due to its simplicity.
-The neural network for the policy and target network consists mainly of convolutional layers, because of the following theoretical idea.
-The scheme of this idea is explained in the following: Kernels of the form high-low-high would detect far-close-far patterns in the image which would represent good places to grasp.
-The policy network which takes as a input a state $s \in \mathcal{S}$ and outputs an action $a \in \mathcal{A}$ is designed in the following way:
+DQN is used for the algorithm because of its simplicity.
+The neural network for the policy and the target network is mainly built from convolutional layers, based on the following idea.
+Kernels with a high–low–high pattern can detect far–close–far structures in the image, which correspond to good grasp locations.
+The policy network, which takes a state $s \in \mathcal{S}$ as input and outputs an action $a \in \mathcal{A}$, is designed as follows:

 4x16x16 -> **conv(3)** -> 8x16x16 -> **pool(2)** -> 8x8x8 -> **conv(3)** -> 16x8x8 -> **conv(3)** -> 16x8x8 -> **Flatten** -> 1024 -> **FC** -> 13

 ## Demo

-The demo shows training at around episode 700.
-Also the RGB camera is displayed, only the depth camera is used.
+The demo shows the training process at around episode 700.
+Although the RGB camera view is displayed, only the depth camera is actually used.

 ![gif](demo.gif)